Schumer, Pelosi ramp up pressure on Biden over 2024 election bid: Reports

 Top Democratic leaders in the United States including Chuck Schumer, Hakeem Jeffries and Nancy Pelosi have expressed concerns to President Joe Biden over his ability to win the presidential election in November, according to media reports.

-Schumer, the Senate Democratic leader, and Jeffries, the House Democratic leader, told Biden, who is 81 years old, in separate meetings to drop out of the presidential race, the ABC News broadcaster reported on Wednesday.
+Schumer, the Senate Democratic leader, and Jeffries, the House Democratic leader, told Biden, who is 81 years old, to withdraw from the presidential race, the ABC News broadcaster reported on Wednesday.

 Keep readinglist of 4 items